+Grade Level: 10-12 Management Fundamentals describes the functions of managers, including the

+Course #: 7143 management of activities and personnel.
+Describes the judicial system and the nature and

+Length: 2 Semesters sources of law affecting business.
+Studies contracts, sales contracts with emphasis on

-Length: 2 Semesters Credit(s): 1 credit per sem., 2 credits maximum Diploma: Counts as a Directed Elective or Elective for all Diplomas Uniform Commercial Code Applications, remedies for breach of contract and tort liabilities.
-Examines legal aspects of property ownership, structures of business ownership, and agency relationships.
-Required Prerequisite: Principles of Business Management, may be taken concurrently CTE Concentrator A - Business Administration Pathway
+Credit(s): 1 credit per sem., 2 Uniform Commercial Code Applications, remedies for breach of contract and tort liabilities.

+credits maximum Examines legal aspects of property ownership, structures of business ownership, and

+Diploma: Counts as a agency relationships.

+Directed Elective or Elective for

+all Diplomas

+Required Prerequisite:

+Principles of Business

+Management, may be taken

+concurrently

+CTE Concentrator A - Business Administration Pathway